HCDigitalScholarship/ds-cookbook/visualizations/Django-to-Mapbox.md

 ```

-Each <strong> stops </strong> field is a list of lists, where each sublist corresponds to \['data value', what-to-assign-to-that-data-value].
-So, I set the circle radius to depend on the property Count, where a count of 0 has a radius of zero, a count of 1 has a radius of 8, and so on.
-Then, I set the circle color to depend on the Year property, where each year is given its own hexcolor.
+Each <strong> stops </strong> field is a list of lists, where each sublist corresponds to ['data value', what-to-assign-to-that-data-value].
+So, I set the circle radius to depend on the <strong>property<strong> Count, where a count of 0 has a radius of zero, a count of 1 has a radius of 8, and so on.
+Then, I set the circle color to depend on the Year <strong>property<strong>, where each year is given its own hexcolor [made with this handy site](https://coolors.co/484538-cad49d-43aa8b-d4eac8-c0d8e0) (but also [check out this link for super handy color-picking for super advanced webdev](https://color.hailpixel.com) and mouse around for hue, scroll for saturation).

+Anyways:
 After all of this, I have the closing brace and parenthese to end the addLayer function.

-Should be done!
+You should be all done, and see circles representing your django model!

 ## Note:
 This method assumes that all of your data has been collected and tallied appropriately before you even entered it into Django.
 If this is not the case (data entries represent individual observations, which you would like to collect in some way and display these aggregations) you can add another step to tally up data in views.py.
 It really depends on what you're doing, but look to the TotalReligionDiversityData_toJSON() function in the QMH project's views.py to see an example.